nimh-sfim/rtPupilPhase/README.md

 ### Known issues with running the code

-- If you run the PsychoPy code intending it to be in dummy mode (i.e. no eye-tracker connected) and tell it there is an EyeTracker, the code will try to connect to the non-existant tracker, hang there and eventually crash.
+- If you run the PsychoPy code intending it to be in dummy mode (i.e. no eye-tracker connected) and tell it there is an EyeTracker, the code will try to connect to the non-existant tracker, hang and eventually crash.
 - This code is written so it expects the EyeLink to be tracking the right eye.
 If the left eye is selected on the EyeLink, the real-time pupillometry will crash.
 If you need to collect data from the left eye, you can adjust the method used in the `build_search_window` function from the `StimulusDecider` class.
+- If you *are* using a Retina screen with a Mac and you do not tell the code that you are, you will not be able to calibrate the eye tracker, due to issues with the resolution.
+- If you are running the PsychoPy Coder version of the script, you may wish to remove the 50% through the block screen, especially if you are running shorter block durations, as there is a 3 second delay in recording following this screen.
+- the Builder implementation may lag a bit at the end of the experiment as it saves the CSV and the EDF file.
 - The Python simulation code does not include steps for identifying and processing blinks/microsaccades.
 You may wish to apply additional cleaning to the data.

 ### Optional Parameters